sendgrid/docs/content/docs/ui/sending-email/email-testing.md

   title: Email testing
   keywords: email testing, send test email, email rendering test
   override: true
-  Description: How to use SendGrid's new email testing feature to see how your email shows up in different inboxes and across different devices and operating systems.
+  Description: How to use SendGrid's new email testing feature to preview your email renders, performs against spam filters, and validate the links within your email.
 ---
 Email testing offers robust, pre-send testing of your emails, including in-app spam testing, inbox rendering previews, and link validation without leaving your  workflow.
 It allows you to preview how an email is likely to perform across a wide range of inbox providers, devices, and spam filters, before sending.
 - **Inbox Rendering Test:** Displays how an email message is rendered and appears across a select group of inbox providers and devices.